ArNAB-0053/OtakuTV/README.md

 # Project Name: Otaku.tv

 ## Project Description:
-Otaku.tv is a platform where users can discover, review, and interact with anime.
-The site fetches anime data using the Jikan API and allows users to manage favorites, leave comments, and choose avatars.
-Built with Next.js, it provides a responsive and engaging experience.
+Otaku.tv is a personal project aimed at anime enthusiasts to review and discuss anime.
+It fetches anime data from the Jikan API and allows users to interact with anime.
+Mainly, it's built using Next.js and Tailwind CSS.

 ## Live URL:
 [otaku.tv](https://otaku-tv.vercel.app/)